mohagamy/test/Shell_Commands_with_Python.md

 ['/bin/prog', '-i', 'data.txt', '-o', 'more data.txt']
 ```

+- `subprocess.call()`
 You have also the `subprocess.call()` function to your disposal which works like the Popen class, but it waits until the command completes and gives you the return code as in `return_code = subprocess.call(['echo', 'Even more output'])`.

+- `subprocess.run()`
 The recommended way however is to use `subprocess.run()` which works since Python 3.5.
 It has been added as a simplification of `subprocess.Popen`.
 The function will return a `subprocess.CompletedProcess` object:

 ```python
 process = subprocess.run(['echo', 'Even more output'],